ghuang582/ML-GUI/README.md

 Select potential statistics and graphs you would like to see before deciding on your model.
 Currently limited to 3 choices:
 - Summary Statistics: applies pandas' `.describe()` to ouput mean, median, quartiles etc.
-- Frequency Histograms and Scatterplots - Currently only limited to outputting graphsh by all features, rather than selectively
+- Frequency Histograms and Scatterplots - Currently only limited to outputting graphs by all features, rather than selectively

 *3. Modelling*